How to Check Blood Sugar

 Make sure to rotate the lancet, inside this unit, as long as you don’t hear a CLICK sound.
 Once you’ve done that, put the protective cover back in its original place and modify its depth via rotating the cap.

 The depth, which you can choose by rotating the cap, depends on the condition of your skin.
-If you’ve soft smooth skin, which is normally the case with females, you should select a low-level depth.
+If you have soft smooth skin, which is normally the case with females, you should select a low-level depth.

 On the contrary, if you’ve tough hands, select a higher value so that the needle can easily pierce into your skin.